-During October, new Year 7 students and their families will have a chance to visit the school one evening to talk with staff, giving everyone an opportunity to meet each other.
+During October, you will have a chance to visit the school one evening to talk with staff, giving everyone an opportunity to meet each other.
 You know your child better than anyone and sharing this knowledge with us will help provide the best teaching and learning environment for him.

-It will be an opportunity to meet his form tutor, Learning Support teacher and the SENCo.
+It will be an opportunity to meet his form tutor, Pastoral Team, Learning Support teacher, care staff and the SENCo.
 During the evening we will discuss your son's targets with you for the remainder of the year.